Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 ## Smartcasts

 Assign-once properties do not change after initialization.
-They are similar to `val` and lazy properties in that every successful read returns the same value.
+They are similar to `val` and lazy properties since every successful read returns the same value.
 We call this behavior stability and such properties stable.